chol-b/LLM-customer-agent/README.md

-# OpenAI Realtime API Voice Assistant

-This is an upgraded version of the V1 repo: https://github.com/Barty-Bart/openai-realtime-api-voice-assistant
+# LLM customer call answering agent

-This project implements an AI-powered inbound call agent for Bart's Automotive, a fictional automotive business.
+This project implements an AI-powered inbound call agent for Mobile Network Operator(MTN Rwanda as a case study).
 It uses OpenAI's new realtime API and integrates with Twilio to handle incoming phone calls.

-## Tutorial Video

-Watch the tutorial video here: https://youtu.be/ffDm4HVGuTM?si=kjulj6eTpe6p_w28

-## Upgrades
+## Functionalities

-This version now has:

 - RAG using OpenAI Assistants API
 - Function Calling